 In 2016 Rea signed with a newly formed team named GRT Racing, switching bike manufacturer to MV Agusta to remain in World Supersport.
 Even with limited testing and race DNF's due to engine failures, Rea was able to consistently beat the MV Agusta Factory World Supersport Team, finishing on the Podium three times with a best finish of 2nd at Assen, Netherlands.
 Rea went into the final two races of the season in 4th position in the World Championship Standings but was forced to sit out of both remaining races after a collision with Japanese rider Hikari Obkubo which resulted in a broken left hand.
 Rea was ultimately pushed back to 7th in the 2016 series standings.

 For 2017, Rea signed with Team Go Eleven Kawasaki to remain again in the World Supersport Championship.
 A run of technical failures and uncompetitive machinery throughout the season resulted in a career worst Championship standing of 17th with a best finish of 6th at Misano, Italy.
 It marked the first year of World Supersport racing where Gino did not finish on the podium.

-In 2018 Gino Rea is making his debut in the British Superbike Championship with OMG Racing UK Suzuki, with a wildcard entry in the Donington Park round of the World Superbike Championship, where he will line up with Championship regulars Jonathon Rea, Chaz Davies, Tom Sykes and Marco Melandri.
+In 2018 Gino Rea is made his debut in the British Superbike Championship with OMG Racing UK Suzuki, with a wildcard entry in the Donington Park round of the World Superbike Championship, where he lined up with Championship regulars Jonathon Rea, Chaz Davies, Tom Sykes and Marco Melandri.